ParedesGab/PP1/README.md

 - As the title suggests, this section aims to highlight extraordinary features of this symbiosis.

-- Three key features have been selected and displayed using the HTML class attribute "feature1.
+- Three key features have been selected and displayed using the HTML class attribute: feature1.

-- They allow the user to see information about its habitat, reasons of being together and more importantly, the uniqueness of this symbiosis,
+- They allow the user to learn about the habitat, reasons of being together and more importantly, the uniqueness of this symbiosis,

 - To make it more interactive, each feature card has a "fun fact" that is highlighted in bold and next to a star from Font Awesome.

-- These features are in fact seminal findings of the Laxus*-Thiosymbion research.
+- These features are in fact seminal findings of the *Laxus*-Thiosymbion research.
 As such, they will likely remain as the site is updated, but more features will be added as new research emerges.

 - This section was made responsive.
 Namely:
   - The title (h3) increases in font size.